 The famous green building rating system known as LEED, offers architects and builders a guide for developing high-performance structures that are also environmentally friendly.
-Below, we’ll take a more in-depth look at how long does LEED certification last for buildings as well as credentials for people such as the LEED Green Associate.
+Below, we’ll take a more in-depth look at how long does LEED certification last and how long does it take to get leed certified as a professional such as the LEED Green Associate.

 What is LEED Certification?